Silicon Fab AI Readiness Gap

 - Regularly review and adjust strategies based on performance metrics and insights.

-- Stay informed about compliance requirements related to data privacy and security.
+- Stay updated on compliance requirements concerning data privacy and security.

 - Ensure transparency in AI algorithms to maintain customer trust and accountability.

-- Documentation of AI processes is essential for regulatory audits and assessments.
+- Document AI processes thoroughly for regulatory audits and evaluations.

-- Engage legal and compliance teams early in the AI adoption process to mitigate risks.
+- Engage legal and compliance teams early in the AI adoption journey to mitigate risks.